Modes of persuasion: Pathos

 Pathos (plural: pathea) is an appeal to the audience's emotions.
 The terms sympathy, pathetic, and empathy are derived from it.
 It can be in the form of metaphor, simile, a passionate delivery, or even a simple claim that a matter is unjust.
 Pathos can be particularly powerful if used well, but most speeches do not solely rely on pathos.
 Pathos is most effective when the author or speaker demonstrates agreement with an underlying value of the reader or listener.

 In addition, the speaker may use pathos and fear to sway the audience.
 Pathos may also include appeals to audience imagination and hopes, done when the speaker paints a scenario of positive future results of following the course of action proposed.
+It is also related to the mood or the tone of a speech and the skill that the speaker possesses in harnessing the emotional side of the audience.
+Aristotle connected this skill with virtues like courage, wisdom, and generosity as ways that the speaker or any other person can use to appeal to his/her or their audience's emotions.

 In some cases, downplaying the ethos can be done while emphasizing pathos, for example as William Jennings Bryan did in his Cross of Gold speech:

 Logos

 Logos (plural: logoi) is logical appeal or the simulation of it, and the term logic is derived from it.
 It is normally used to describe facts and figures that support the speaker's claims or thesis.
 There are also more traditional forms of logical reasoning, such as syllogisms and enthymemes.
+Logos is also related to the rational appeal that speakers use to persuade their audience through the usage of patterns, such as facts, statistics, and data, also known as informational processing.
+Aristotle believed that those who used persuasion should use those forms of logical reasoning.

 Having a logos appeal also enhances ethos because information makes the speaker look knowledgeable and prepared to their audience.
 However, the data can be confusing and thus confuse the audience.
 Logos can also be misleading or inaccurate, however meaningful it may seem to the subject at hand.
-In some cases, inaccurate, falsified, or misconstrued even be used to enact a pathos effect.
+In some cases, inaccurate, falsified, or misconstrued data can even be used to enact a pathos effect.
 Such is the case with casualty numbers, which, while not necessarily falsified, may include minor casualties (injuries) that are equated with deaths in the mind of an audience and therefore can evoke the same effect as a death toll.